deohs/uwauth/README.txt

 Whenever a Shibboleth session is detected, the user is logged in as that user.
 Or, if the account doesn't exist, it'll be created automatically.
 There is no filtering of what users should be created.
+User accounts will be given the same user id, as their NetID.
+And, their email will be set to NETID@uw.edu.

 The module was designed and tested using Apache with mod_shib2.
-Shibboleth is configured to expose the attribute "uwnetid" as the REMOTE_USER.
+Shibboleth is configured to expose the attribute "uwnetid", which will be used as the visitors username.

 In order to enable the module, go to Manage > Extend > UW Auth.
 Once enabled, go to Manage > Configuration > People > UW Auth to configure.